Apple Pay component security

-In addition, Apple Wallet allows users to add and manage transit cards, rewards cards, boarding passes, tickets, gift cards, student ID cards, and more.
+In addition, Apple Wallet allows users to add and manage transit cards, rewards cards, boarding passes, tickets, gift cards, student ID cards, access cards, and more.

-On iPhone, iPad, Apple Watch, and Mac computers with Touch ID, the Secure Enclave manages the authentication process and enables a payment transaction to proceed.
+On iPhone, iPad, Apple Watch, Mac computers with Touch ID, and Mac computers with Apple silicon that use the Magic Keyboard with Touch ID, the Secure Enclave manages the authentication process and allows a payment transaction to proceed.

 On Apple Watch, the device must be unlocked, and the user must double-click the side button.
 The double-click is detected and passed directly to the Secure Element or Secure Enclave, where available, without going through the Application Processor.